Jd3s/whatsyourcalling/README.md

 WE HAVEN'T ADDED USER LOGIN FEAUTRE, YET.
 THE DEFAULT USER IS user_1.
 IF YOU WANT TO RESET HIS PREFERENCES, CLICK ON 'RESET' TAB ON FEED.

- Incase of a doubt, please feel free to reach out at jayasuriyars@gmail.com
+We havent added user login feautre yet.
+The default user is user_1.
+If you want to reset his preferences, click on 'Reset'button on the feed.

- or through the contact number on the front page of the proposal.pdf file.
+ Incase of a doubt, please feel free to reach out at jayasuriyars@gmail.com or through the contact number on the front page of the proposal.pdf file.